Snehil-Shah/Kafka-Seismic-Alerts/README.md

 Apache Kafka because of its high through-put enables it to scale easily to huge traffic using many brokers & clusters.
 The Service is further fully Containerized making it ready for deployment.

-This Service can also be extended and Scaled by adding more Seismic Data Providers, and Consumer Clients like Mobile Apps & other Safety Protocols and adding Data Analysis abilities to the Web UI.
+This Service can also be extended and Scaled by adding more Seismic Data Providers, and Consumer Clients like Mobile Apps & other Safety Protocols and adding Data Analytics Tools to the Web UI.

 <h3 id="tech-used">• Technologies Used</h3>

 The Project is developed using the following Technologies, Libraries & Frameworks:

-- Kafka & Kafka-connect (Confluent)
+- Apache Kafka & Kafka-connect (Confluent)
 - Docker
 - Python
 - Java & Maven